EdwardFerdian/diffusion_tutorial/README.md

 This tutorial code is based on the implementation from: https://github.com/lucidrains/denoising-diffusion-pytorch

-Some modifications and fixes were made to the original code.
+Some modifications and fixes were made to the original code for the purpose of this example tutorial.

 ## Installation